Arowana: Behavior

 Osteoglossids are carnivorous, often being specialized surface feeders.
-They are excellent jumpers; Osteoglossum species have been seen leaping more than 6 ft from the water surface to pick off insects and birds from overhanging branches in South America, hence the nickname "water monkeys."
+They are excellent jumpers; Osteoglossum species have been seen leaping more than 6 ft from the water surface to pick off insects and birds from overhanging branches in South America, hence the nickname "water monkeys".
 Arowana species typically grow to around 2 to 3 ft in captivity.

-Arowanas can be troublesome to keep as pets.
-They are expensive, require wide living space, are picky eaters, and need a lot of care.
-Arowanas are renowned for their aggressive behavior and personality.

 Several species of osteoglossids exhibit parental care.
 They build nests and protect their young after they hatch.
 All species are mouthbrooders, the parents holding sometimes hundreds of eggs in their mouths.
 The young may make several tentative trips outside the parent's mouth to investigate the surroundings before leaving permanently.
 Unlike most fishes that start reproducing at around six months of age, the arowana usually takes three to four years to reach sexual maturity.

-In the aquarium

-Depending on the classification system used, there are ten types of arowana commonly kept as pets: four from Asia, three from South America, two from Australia, and one from Africa.

-Asian arowana is an endangered species and banned in the United States.
-It is a status symbol among wealthy Asian men.
-An albino arowana sold for a record price of $300,000 in 2009.
-Most pet arowana are farmed behind high-security fences.

-Arowanas are solitary fish and only allow company while young; adults may show dominance and aggression.
-Some compatible species often partnered with this fish are clown knifefish, pacu, oscars, jaguar cichlids, green terrors, gar, tinfoil barb, Siamese tigerfish, and any other somewhat aggressive fish that cannot fit in the arowana's mouth.
-These fish are best kept with live or frozen feed and they easily outgrow the tank within eight to ten months.
-An aquarium with the minimum diameter of 6 by 3.5 feet and 300 USgal is suggested as a bare minimum but 400–800 USgal is the best way to go.
-Australian species are best kept alone in aquaria.

-It is estimated that the total annual revenue of the Asian arowana sector was over US$200 million globally since 2012.